-- 12. A means of ensuring that the maximum number that can attend a funeral is observed is by limiting attendance only to those invited.
-This is reinforced by regulation 8 which limits the "reasonable excuse" for leaving your home to attend a funeral only to those organising the funeral, those invited to the funeral and to any carers of those attending. - 13.
+- 15. A means of ensuring that the maximum number that can attend a funeral is observed is by limiting attendance only to those invited.
+This is reinforced by regulation 8 which limits the "reasonable excuse" for leaving your home to attend a funeral only to those organising the funeral, those invited to the funeral and to any carers of those attending. - 16.
 This should be implemented by informing those who are organising funerals that they must expressly invite those they wish to attend (though this does not require any formality such as sending an invitation in writing).
-In view of the risk of people attending uninvited (as of course is the normal practice), those organising should also be encouraged to limit information about the location of the funeral in death notices and make clear that attendance at the funeral is by invitation only. - 14.
-In accordance with other Welsh Government guidance, those experiencing coronavirus symptoms or who are self-isolating should not attend.
-In addition those considered most vulnerable should be encouraged not to attend.
-A vulnerable person is defined in the Regulations as a person who is aged 70 or older, a person under 70 who has an underlying health condition (including but not limited to the conditions listed in Schedule 2 to the Regulations) and those who are pregnant.
+In view of the risk of people attending uninvited (as of course is the normal practice), those organising should also be encouraged to limit information about the location of the funeral in death notices and make clear that attendance at the funeral is by invitation only.